 In Salisbury, a former industrial warehouse has been renovated in the mill district in downtown, to serve as a brewery and taproom.
 This is a business expansion of a brew operations that was occurring at a local winery located outside of town.
 The project has spurred renewed interest in the renovation of the mill district.
 The Convention and Visitors Bureau has committed to \$150,000 in capital expenditure over the next five years for destination development of the Rail Walk District as a direct result of these investments.
-These site improvements include paving, fencing, lighting, landscape materials, signage and banners.
+These site improvements include paving, fencing, lighting, landscape materials, signage, and banners.

-In Valdese, Old World Baking Company is nearly complete with renovating a building on Main Street to serve as a bakery and coffee shop.
-This is an important corner building in downtown and will serve as a community gathering spot.
+In Valdese, Old World Baking Company completed the renovation of a building on Main Street that is serving as a bakery and coffee shop.
+This important corner building in downtown serves as a community gathering spot.
 In addition, the owners have completed renovating six upper story apartments, providing much needed residential spaces to the downtown community and bringing more foot traffic through the block.
-Since work began on the project, the building located on the adjacent corner has sold to a developer and plans for renovation are underway.
-The building owner directly across the street has renovated her front façade and plans to do the same for the two storefronts of the business tenants.